-The Board assumes the first \$800.00 of the cost of non-computer equipment purchased for each student.
+The Board assumes the first \$800.00 cost of non-computer equipment purchased for each student.

 Not all SEA submissions are approved by the Ministry.
 The Board may assume the purchase costs of equipment deemed necessary for the student.
 Replacement of equipment may be required due to the physical growth of a student or improved technology.
-In these situations, the Board may fund the equipment costs through the following budgets 2016-17:
+In these situations, the Board funds the equipment costs through alternate budget lines.